kripthor/io433/README.md

 ![IO433 Wiring](docs/io433-wiring2.png)

 Details of the wiring between the ESP32 and TI-CC1101 (above) and the E07-M1101D (below).
 The pinout choosing is important.
 If changed, not only the code should change to reflect the new pinout, as one must make sure the corresponding ports on the ESP32 support the I/O operation mode that the code needs.
-**Important note**: the green wire connects to IO2 on the ESP32, regardless of what you see in some pictures.
+* **Important note**: the green wire connects to IO2 on the ESP32, regardless of what you see in some pictures.
+* **Important note 2**: You need to change the file ./include/CC1101utils.h to reflect which CC1101 model you are using.

 ### IO433 PCB Schematics
 docs/breakout.sch